Park Royal

-Park Royal is an area in North West London, England, partly in the London Borough of Brent and partly the London Borough of Ealing.
+Park Royal is an area in West London, England, divided between the London Borough of Ealing and the London Borough of Brent.

 It is the site of the largest business park in London, but despite intensive existing use, the area is, together with adjacent Old Oak Common, intended to become the UK's largest regeneration scheme.
 This arises from the area's relatively central location and also the strong and improving transport links which will include (at Old Oak Common), HS2 and the Elizabeth line.
 The scale of redevelopment has led to the Park Royal and Old Oak area being described as a potential "Canary Wharf of West London".

 Location

 To the north of Park Royal is Harlesden in the northeast, West Twyford, an outlying area of Ealing, in the northwest, and a Network Rail depot at Stonebridge Park in the far north, which also has London Underground Bakerloo line tracks running through it (and Harlesden station nearby).
 On the eastern side, Park Royal is bounded by Acton Lane and Park Royal Road (B4492).
 The Central Middlesex Hospital is located here.

 The Grand Union Canal runs through the middle of the Park Royal industrial estate, with pedestrian access via the towpath.